egollhofer/friends/README.md

   <img src='figures/sentiment.png' width='500'>
 </p>

 Sentiment was quantified using the package VADER Sentiment Analysis (https://github.com/cjhutto/vaderSentiment).
+Darker colors are indicative of more positive sentiment, while lighter colors are indicative of less positive (but still positive!) sentiment.
+All of the *Friends* showed positive sentiment in conversations with each other.

 <p align="center">
   <img src='figures/emotionality.png' width='500'>